zsh: command not found: python

 Python 2 installation has been removed from macOS

-These errors occur because the system-provided Python 2 installation has been removed from Apple's macOS as of macOS 11 Big Sur.
-Consequently, users who were relying on it for their Python development environment may encounter the error message "zsh: command not found: python" when attempting to run the python command.
+When Apple removed the system-provided Python 2 installation, it impacted users who were relying on it for their Python development environment.
+As a result, they may have encountered the error message zsh: command not found: python when trying to run the python command.

 How to install Python using Homebrew: